Mode of Attendance: Full Time or Part Time

 Once you have checked the structure for this programme via the structure tab, please click into the above discipline that you would like to study.
 You will then see the full list of optional courses available to you.

-In the two-year language pathway, students take 60 credits of intensive language and 30 credits in their discipline, in the first year.
-During the summer, they participate in a summer school abroad.
+In the two-year language pathway, students take 60 credits of intensive language and 60 credits in their discipline, in the first year.
+During the summer, they participate in a summer school abroad (45 credits).
 Upon their return, in the second year, they take 30 credits of an intensive language module and 60 credits of discipline modules.
-They also choose a dissertation topic within their Major.
+They also choose a dissertation topic within their Major (60 credits).

 In the two-year language pathway, the intensive language modules will be assessed by a combination of exams and continuous assessment, involving in-class tests.
 The assessment of the summer school element is conducted upon return to SOAS.